Skip to content

 Like other members of the cabal, Elston has a relationship of some sort with all of them.
 But his closest relationship is with the villainess herself, Robin McKenna.

-Elston and Robin
+Elston Young and Robin McKenna

 I didn’t originally intend for there to be a ‘love rhombus’ in the gang.
 But the more I thought about it, the more I liked the idea.